-The Harris Center headquarters in Hancock, New Hampshire is located in the heart of the 29,000+ acre Supersanctuary.
-Along with our staff offices, our facility is also home to our summer and winter youth camps, hiking trailheads, and education programs.
-We welcome your visit . . . please stop in to say hello, or plan a day of hiking!
+The Harris Center headquarters are located in Hancock, New Hampshire, in the heart of our 34,500-acre SuperSanctuary of conserved lands.
+Along with our staff offices, our facility is also home to our summer and winter camps, hiking trailheads, pollinator garden, and many public educational programs.
+It is also periodically available to rent for weddings, conferences, and other events.
+We welcome your visit — please stop in to say hello, or plan a day of hiking!

 The Early Days

 Below is the original building as seen at the turn of the century, along with its namesake, Harris the Cat!